auroban/TeenyURL/README.md

 * **MongoDB** - [Install MongoDB](https://docs.mongodb.com/manual/installation/) and ensure it's running on the default port *27017*.
 If MongoDB is running on a different port, please specify in the **application-dev.yml** file under `spring.data.mongodb` section
 * **Java Development Kit** - [Install JDK](https://www3.ntu.edu.sg/home/ehchua/programming/howto/JDK_Howto.html) and ensure the version is **13 or above**

-Once you have installed the following and are running them, please make a directory named ***.teenyurlservice*** under your home directory, copy the **counter.txt** file given in this project directory and paste it in the aforementioned directory that you just created.
+Please make a directory named ***.teenyurlservice*** under your home directory, copy the **counter.txt** file given in this project directory and paste it in the aforementioned directory that you just created.

 The app runs on port ***3001***, but this can be changed in the **application-dev.yml**